Apollo wins auction for Saint Gobain's glass bottle unit Verallia

 Verallia, which manufactures glass bottles and jars and is the main supplier of bottles for France's champagne and cognac industries, generated 2.39 billion euros in sales and 230 million euros in operating income last year.
 It has 47 plants in 13 countries and employs nearly 10,000 people.

-Finance director Laurent Guillot said net proceeds of 2.5 billion euros would go toward reducing Saint Gobain's debt after tax, payments to minorities and worker pension costs.
+Finance director Laurent Guillot said net proceeds of 2.5 billion euros would go towards reducing Saint Gobain's debt after tax, payments to minorities and worker pension costs.

 Guillot said the sale price represented an earnings multiple of 7.4 times EBITDA and 12.8 times EBIT.